 After graduating from Franklin, Bunnell pursued a master’s degree in industrial and organizational psychology.
 “Franklin gave me a broad psychology education and my master’s pushed me to become more of a practitioner in this specific field.
 And, Franklin prepared me for the autonomous environment of graduate school.”

 Choosing a school that gave Bunnell a solid educational foundation to flourish was important to him.
-“When I first visited Franklin, I talked for an hour with psychology associate processor Kristin Flora, Ph.D.
+“When I first visited Franklin, I talked for an hour with psychology associate professor Kristin Flora, Ph.D.
 That personal attention from the start was important to me.”

 “I looked at smaller schools and ultimately chose Franklin because classes would be smaller and more engaging.
 I also knew that I would be more accountable in this environment.”

 Bunnell pursued a well-rounded education at Franklin.
 In addition to his double-major, he played soccer for two years and then traveled with the team, participating as photographer and accompanying the team on an Immersive Term trip to Ireland.

 He also participated in Greek life and was part of the college’s inter-fraternity council.